Tips & Trends

 It’s important to manage your expectations and be clear about the amount of time it will take to consistently create quality and engaging episodes.
 Developing a realistic publishing schedule is step one.
 You have to be honest with yourself about how often you can release a show.

 What is most important is to ensure consistency, so your listeners and fans know what to expect.
-And apart from your fan base, you will appreciate knowing clearly what they are working towards.
+And apart from your fan base, you will appreciate knowing clearly what you’re working towards.

-One of the biggest reasons people’s shows experience podfade is because they run out of fresh ideas.
-Coming up with content consistently can take a toll so it is important to set yourself up for success from the get-go.
+One of the biggest reasons shows experience podfade is because they run out of fresh ideas.
+Coming up with consistent content can take a creative toll so it is important to set yourself up for success from the get-go.

-Before you launch your show, it’s critical that you brainstorm as many ideas as possible.
+Before you launch your show, brainstorm as many ideas as possible.
 A great benchmark is coming up with 52 strong themes for episodes because that covers you for a year’s worth of content.
 And if 52 sounds overwhelming, even coming up with 25 means that you will have enough content once you get started and the creative juices start flowing.

 One important thing to remember when developing content ideas is to ensure that your podcast topic is not too broad.
 If the theme is too broad, it not only makes focused ideas harder, but it can mean that your followers might not get as much value out of it.
 At the same time, don’t be too narrow with your subject matter because you want to have some creative flexibility.